leezer94/TIL/Udemy/untitled folder/README.md

       - difference between for...in and for...of - for...of will iterate over the actual values in an array or an iterable or string
       - for ...in will loop over the keys, the properties in an Object

+`Funtions ( reusable procedures )`

+- Functions allow us to write resusable, modular code
+- We define a 'chunk\ of code that we can then execute at a later point
+- We use them ALL THE Time